Trainers’ Perceptions of the Relative Importance of the Ten Topics Included in the American Society for Quality’s Six Sigma Black Belt Certification

 Keywords: certification|curriculum|lean manufacturing/Six Sigma|project management quality|research

 How to Cite:

-DeRuntz, B. & Meier, R., (2009) “Trainers’ Perceptions of the Relative Importance of the Ten Topics Included in the American Society for Quality’s Six Sigma Black Belt Certification”, The Journal of Technology, Management, and Applied Engineering 25(3).
+DeRuntz, B. & Meier, R., (2009) “Trainers’ Perceptions of the Relative Importance of the Ten Topics Included in the American Society for Quality’s Six Sigma Black Belt Certification”, Journal of Industrial Technology 25(3).